Step 1: REVIEW DEGREE REQUIREMENTS AND COURSELOAD

 a.
 Determine your course load and enrollment status

-If you choose to complete the EMPA program in one year, we recommend that you take 4 courses (16 credits) your first semester, 4 courses (16 credits) in your second semester, and 1 course (4 credits) over the summer.
-If you chose to complete the program in one calendar year you must take Leadership Confronted (EXEC-GP 3190) in the spring in addition to your electives.
+If you choose to complete the EMPA program in one year, we recommend that you take 4 courses (12 credits) during your first semester, 4 courses (12 credits) in your second semester, and 1 course (4 credits) over the summer.

-EMPA students should use the courses-by-topic area page to determine courses offered in specific topic areas at Wagner, and at other NYU graduate schools.
+EMPA students should use the EMPA Electives page to determine courses offered in specific topic areas at Wagner, and at other NYU graduate schools.
 To further assist your selection, please view the following pages:

 You must be mindful of course prerequisites for all courses that you are interested in taking.
 Prerequisites may be found in the course description and in the course descriptions in the NYU Albert course registration system.